Let's begin with GIA's video on diamond carat weight

-Carat weight is merely the weight of the gemstone which is most accurately determined by weighing the diamond on a digital balance (properly calibrated of course) which weighs the gem material down to 1/1000th of a carat.
+Carat weight is the easiest of the 4C’s to grasp.
+People generally associate carat weight with size and to a degree this is true but there’s more to learn about carat weight than size.
+Carat weight is simply the weight of the gemstone which is most accurately determined by weighing the diamond on a properly calibrated digital balance which weighs the gem material down to 1/1000th of a carat.

-The term “carat” is an expression of weight used to specifically describe the weight of gemstones.
+The term “carat” is an expression of weight used to describe the weight of gemstones exclusively.

-The metric carat is the equivalent of 1/5th of a gram or .200 gram.
-Carat Weight can also be expressed in units of “points” as well.
-To put it simply …
+The metric carat is the equivalent of 1/5th of a gram.
+Carat Weight can also be expressed in units of “points.”

 - 1 carat = 100 points or 1.00ct

 - 1 ¼ ct = 125 points or 1.25ct